dpriskorn/geojson2osmnotes/README.md

 without explicitly telling it to.
 * Geopandas and geopy are super nice and fast.
 * Lambda + apply is a pain in the ass.
 Fortunately chatgpt provided a working workaround.
+* Oauth2 for a command line script is easy once you have a good example to follow :)